 Nicole has simplified her life as much as possible.
 She has an uncomplicated job and a stress-free love life.
 Everything is more or less manageable until she gets a call from her mother to come home.
 As soon as Nicole’s plane lands in her home town of Seattle, everything begins to unravel.
 Her severely handicapped sister has been raped in her residential institution, and is five months pregnant.
 Racked with guilt and frustration, Nicole takes Jenny out of the institution and moves into her mother’s house to care for her.
 The emotional and physical strain of caring for a severely handicapped person threaten to defeat Nicole, but the warmth of an old friend and excitement of a new love interest buoy her spirits.
 Nicole must decide what she wants out of life: the quiet, structured existence she’d built for herself in San Francisco, or the messy, joyful unknown of returning to her roots in Seattle.

 Topics & Questions for Discussion

 1. Nicole was trained as a therapist but she gave up her practice to become a baker.
-As a baker, she and her business part see more
+As a baker, she a see more